MicrosoftDocs/office-docs-powershell/repo_docs/NEW_CMDLETS.md

 - \<ModuleName\> is the value you found in [Step 4](#step-4-find-your-module-name) (for example, `tmp_byivwzpq.e1k` or `Microsoft.Online.SharePoint.PowerShell`).

-- \<PSSessionVariableName\> is the remote PowerShell session variable from [Step 5](#step-5-verify-your-your-pssession-variable-name) (for example, `$Session`) *and is required only if the connection instructions used remote PowerShell (one or more **xxx-xxxSession** commands)*.
+- \<PSSessionVariableName\> is the remote PowerShell session variable from [Step 5](#step-5-verify-your-your-pssession-variable-name) (for example, `$Session`) _and is required only if the connection instructions used remote PowerShell (one or more **xxx-xxxSession** commands)_.

-   Failure to use the _Session_ parameter and value in remote PowerShell environments leads to weird results: multiple syntax blocks/parameter sets aren't recogonized and are collapsed into one big block, the Type value is Object for all parameters, the Required value is False for all parameters, etc.
+   Failure to use the _Session_ parameter in remote PowerShell environments leads to weird results: multiple syntax blocks/parameter sets aren't recogonized and are collapsed into one big block, the Type value is Object for all parameters, the Required value is False for all parameters, etc.

-- If the <Path> location doesn't exist, it's created for you.
+- If the \<Path\> location doesn't exist, it's created for you.

 #### Dump all cmdlets in the module/snap-in to files
 This example creates topic files for all available cmdlets in the Skype for Business Online PowerShell session where the module is `tmp_byivwzpq.e1k` and the session variable is `$Session` in the folder C:\My Docs\SfBO.